SohamMalakar/Generics-in-C/README.md

 $ ./generics samples/test.c
 ```

-> **_NOTE:_** Make sure you have the latest g++ compiler and git installed in your system.
+> **_NOTE:_** Make sure you have git, g++ and make installed in your system.

 ### Windows:

-You don't need to build the preprocessor in Windows.
-Just download the preprocessor from the [release page](https://github.com/SohamMalakar/Generics-in-C/releases) and run it.
+You don't need to compile the preprocessor on Windows.
+It's already compiled and ready to use.

+Follow the instructions below to run the preprocessor:

+1. Download the preprocessor from the [release](https://github.com/SohamMalakar/Generics-in-C/releases/latest) page.
-To run the preprocessor, you can use the following commands:
+2. Extract the file.
+(You can use [7-Zip](https://www.7-zip.org/) to extract.)
+3. Open the command prompt in the extracted folder.
+4. Run the following command:

 ```
-> generics.exe your_file.c
+> generics.exe [FILENAME]
 ```

+Here, [FILENAME] refers to the name of the file you want to run the preprocessor on.

 #### Building the preprocessor for Windows (Not required):